JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 Of course, we can't keep running this application on a high-performance desktop machine.
 Ideally, the entire device will be self-contained, only needing power from the outside.
 So, we need a _small_ computer.
 In today's world, that means a Raspberry Pi.
-And as smaller is better in this case, I decided to go with a Raspberry Pi Zero 2 W. A bonus here is that this version has Wi-Fi included, which will be very convenient later on.
+And as smaller (and especially flatter) is better in this case, I decided to go with a Raspberry Pi Zero 2 W. A bonus here is that this version has Wi-Fi included, which will be very convenient later on.

 ### Keeping control

-The Raspberry Pi does have a limitation though: It does not have a power button.
+Raspberry Pis come with a limitation though: It does not have a power button.
 This is fine for devices used as an always-on server, or when running the device interactively.
 For this use-case however, it means it can't be shutdown properly.
-That leaves just pulling the power, which can lead to SD card corruption and a bricked Raspberry installation.
+That leaves just pulling the power cable, which can lead to SD card corruption and a bricked Raspberry installation.
 Not ideal.

 So we need a solution.
 The Pi supports a "halt state", in which it is in a sort of deep-sleep state (and won't corrupt the storage when powered off).
-While in this state, if you short GPIO3 to ground, it will wake back up.
+While in this state, if you short the GPIO3 pin to ground, it will wake back up.

 So [the solution](https://howchoo.com/pi/how-to-add-a-power-button-to-your-raspberry-pi/) is simple: We add a button between GPIO3 and GND.
 This button can be used to power the Pi back up, and by adding a simple script that listens on